minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - Mark which features define the *minimum viable product* (MVP) and which parts may be optional to implement.

 ## Prerequisites

+Describe the things that you'll have to get in order.

 - List the **data sources** that you will use and whether you will need to transform the data before it is usable for your application.
 The list should include links to where the data sources can be found.